 If all else fails, get your child or the neighborhood kids to come over and play fetch in a safe area away from the road.
 It can give the kids and your dog hours of entertainment.

 What To Feed Golden Retrievers

-Healthy nutrition is very important to keeping your Golden Retriever lean, trim, and healthy.
-When they over eat, this breed can become obese.
+Healthy nutrition is very important to keep your Golden Retriever lean, trim, and healthy.
+When they overeat, this breed can become obese.
 Canine obesity causes a lot of strain on the dog's joints and organs.
 This will increase their chances of having hip or elbow dysplasia.